 The organ's make and model are unclear, although it plays Wurlitzer 150 rolls.

 Myles Standish State Forest is approximately 72 kilometers from Boston, between Plymouth and Carver.

 Myles Standish is the biggest public recreation region in this section of Massachusetts, and it is run by the Department of Conservation and Recreation.

 The Atlantic Coastal Pine Barrens ecoregion is defined by its lush vegetation.

 It comprises primarily oak and pitch pine woods and covers 67 square kilometers, making it one of the biggest of its kind north of Long Island.

 Inside the forest, there are six lakes and ponds, as well as many biologically significant coastal Kettle Ponds.

-Boating, notably in College Pond, camping, horseback riding, and other activities are available in the forest, which is a favorite destination for family vacations.
+Boating, notably in College Pond, camping, horseback riding, and other activities are available in the forest, a favorite destination for family vacations.

 Plymouth is a must-see location if you're exploring the Massachusetts coast and if you want to learn about and appreciate American history firsthand.